Values

 Haven4Change

-Residential Transitional Living Facility – Haven4Change is a 25-bed Residential Transitional Living Facility for women that offers a structured living environment designed to provide a continuum of treatment and help stabilize the function and emotional aspects of a woman’s life.
+Residential Transitional Living Facility – Haven4Change is a 25 bed Residential Transitional Living Facility for women that offers a structured living environment designed to provide a continuum of treatment and help stabilize the function and emotional aspects of a woman’s life.
 To keep families together, Haven4Change provides services to women in recovery and their children (ages 12 or younger).
 The following services are available to women and their children.

 Comprehensive Substance Use and Mental Health Assessment – Therapists complete a comprehensive assessment at intake to develop an awareness of client needs, determine appropriate level of care, and refer for additional services when necessary.

 Individual Therapy – Clients work alongside an individual therapist for the duration of their stay at Haven4Change.
 To attend to a range of presenting concerns, therapists assist clients in creating a person-centered treatment plan to meet their individual needs.
-Therapists utilize evidenced based practices to address substance use and mental health concerns.
+Therapists utilize evidence-based practices to address substance use and mental health concerns.

 Urine Drug Screening – Frequently requested by referral sources, we provide random urine drug screening in order to facilitate accountability and support-maintained sobriety.